phantomx999/Program-Design/HW/HW00/README.md

 If you are in the right place, using your favorite text editor, create a .gitignore file, e.g. `xemacs .gitignore &`, which will open xemacs in a new window.
-Edit the .gitignore file to remove your executable and build folders.
+Edit the .gitignore file to remove your executable.

 Add these lines to the file: